 Fall Workouts For Parents

-Staying busy this Fall ?
+Staying busy this Fall?
 For parents, school activities are now in full swing.
 While summer provided you with plenty of opportunity to bond with your kids, it also provided lots of downtime, which may not have been filled with as much exercise or ways to keep yourself fit as you wanted.
 Not to mention, who doesn't like multiple scoops of ice cream or snow cones on hot days?
+Here are some tips to keep your health up during the fall!

-First of all, make sure that you're eating the right things.
+Make sure that you're eating the right things!
 If you pack healthy lunches for your child, then do the same for yourself.
 Drink plenty of water in place of juices or sodas.
 Plan a healthy breakfast- oatmeal, lean meats, egg white omelets, smoothies, and yogurts are all diverse and healthy ways to start your day.
 Make sure your lunch is packed with proteins as well as vegetables, like season grilled chicken and a hearty spinach salad.
 Dinner can be something the whole family can get together and decide on, so make it fun and accessible!

 If you want to see results, it's best to stay active for at least 30 minutes a day.
 If you're dropping kids off for school, picking them up, and have work in between, it can be hard to fit in those 30 minutes.
 Try exercising at work, getting up a little earlier than usual, or fitting it in after work.
 If you're exercising after work, see if you can put together a family workout plan into place so everyone can be on the right track.